Saalim Hakim: Las Vegas Locomotives

-He played the 2011 season with the Las Vegas Locomotives of the United Football League.
-He played four games in which he recorded 3 receptions, 81 receiving yards and one receiving touchdown.
+Hakim played the 2011 season with the Las Vegas Locomotives of the United Football League.
+He played four games in which he recorded 3 receptions, 81 receiving yards, and one receiving touchdown.

 Dallas Cowboys

-On April 30, 2012, he signed with the Dallas Cowboys as an undrafted free agent.
+On April 30, 2012, Hakim signed with the Dallas Cowboys as an undrafted free agent.
 Hakim missed two weeks of training camp due to a finger injury and was released by the team before the start of the regular season.

 St. Louis Rams

-On November 7, 2012, he signed with the St. Louis Rams.
+On November 7, 2012, Hakim signed with the St. Louis Rams.

 New Orleans Saints

-On December 18, 2012, he was promoted from the practice squad to the active roster after the team placed strong safety Corey White on injured reserve due to a knee injury.
+On December 18, 2012, Hakim was promoted from the practice squad to the active roster after the New Orleans Saints placed strong safety Corey White on injured reserve due to a knee injury.
 On August 31, 2013, he was released.

 New York Jets

-On October 10, 2013, he signed with the New York Jets to join the practice squad.
-On December 13, 2013, Hakim was placed on the Jets active roster, after a season-ending injury to receiver Stephen Hill.
+On October 10, 2013, Hakim signed with the New York Jets to join the practice squad.
+On December 13, Hakim was placed on the Jets' active roster, after a season-ending injury to receiver Stephen Hill.

 On October 26, 2014, Hakim made a diving tackle on Buffalo Bills rookie receiver Sammy Watkins, who slowed down on his way to the endzone in celebration.
 Watkins was downed at the five after having gained 84-yards on the play.

-On August 29, 2015 Hakim was one of twelve players to be cut by the New York Jets.
+On August 29, 2015, Hakim was one of twelve players to be cut by the Jets.

 Detroit Lions

-On September 8, 2015, Saalim was signed to the Detroit Lions' practice squad.
-On September 17, 2015, he was released from practice squad.
+On September 8, 2015, Hakim was signed to the Detroit Lions' practice squad.
+On September 17, he was released from practice squad.

 Kansas City Chiefs

-On October 13, 2015, Saalim was signed to the Kansas City Chiefs' practice squad.
-On November 9, 2015, he was promoted to the active roster.
-On November 28, 2015, he was waived.
+On October 13, 2015, Hakim was signed to the Kansas City Chiefs' practice squad.
+On November 9, he was promoted to the active roster.
+On November 28, Hakim was waived.

 Cleveland Browns

 Hakim signed with the Cleveland Browns on April 25, 2016.
-On May 2, 2016, he was released.
+On May 2, he was released.

 Personal life

-His brother is former NFL wide receiver Az-Zahir Hakim, was selected in the fourth round, 96th overall pick by the St. Louis Rams in the 1998 NFL Draft.
+His brother is former NFL wide receiver Az-Zahir Hakim, was selected in the fourth round, 96th overall pick by the St. Louis Rams in the 1998 NFL draft.
 Hakim is a devout Muslim who prays five times daily.